rowinf/rowinf.github.io/content/posts/trying-laravel/index.md

 - No build steps or transpilation for the JavaScript bundle
 - Alpine.js handles fine-grained UX requirements

-Within Livewire, you get the choice of using a class/template syntax or a more concise [Volt](https://livewire.laravel.com/docs/volt) syntax.
+Within Livewire, you get the choice of using a class/template syntax that I used for this project, or a more concise [Volt](https://livewire.laravel.com/docs/volt) syntax.

 ## Shipping Is Easy
 Overall Laravel is a fast path to production with a lively ecosystem and helpful documentation.
 You have multiple deployment providers like laravel cloud, fly.io, and others.